Academic Honesty Policies and Procedures

 C. Academic Integrity Disciplinary Response

-To initiate the disciplinary response process to an academic integrity violation, a faculty member should submit a Report of Academic Dishonesty, along with supporting documentation as noted on the report (Report of Academic Dishonesty) to the Student Conduct Office in the Dean of Students Office.
+To initiate the disciplinary response process to an academic integrity violation, a faculty member should submit an Academic Integrity Report, along with supporting documentation as noted on the report to the Student Conduct Office in the Dean of Students Office.
 This report shall be made part of the student’s disciplinary record and shall remain on file with the Student Conduct Office in the Dean of Students Office in accordance with Board of Regents record retention policy.
 A student’s file on academic dishonesty is not intended nor designed to allow access by faculty members seeking historical information or otherwise concerning a particular student.
 The purpose of the file is for the Dean of Students Office to determine if multiple cases of academic dishonesty have occurred during a student’s academic career at Valdosta State University.
-If a student is found to have cheated/plagiarized and withdraws from the course prior to the awarding of a grade, the Report of Academic Dishonesty will still be placed on file in the Student Conduct Office.
+If a student is found to have cheated/plagiarized and withdraws from the course prior to the awarding of a grade, the Academic Integrity Report will still be placed on file in the Student Conduct Office.

 Faculty members may request that a particularly serious violation of the Academic Integrity Policy (buying or selling papers, stealing an exam, significant plagiarism at the graduate level, etc.) be referred directly to the VSU Judicial Committee.
 The Dean of Students and the academic dean of the student’s major will consult concerning the referral of a particularly serious first offense to the VSU Judicial Committee.

-Withdrawal From Courses Policy (from the VSU Catalogue):
+Withdrawal From Courses Policy (from the VSU Catalog):

-Students may withdraw from courses following the drop/add period until mid-term by completing the withdrawal process on BANNER.
+Students may withdraw from courses following the drop/add period until the designated withdrawal date by completing the withdrawal process on BANNER.
 A withdrawal before mid-term is non-punitive, and a grade of “W” is assigned.
 However, a student may not exercise this right to withdraw to avoid sanction for academic dishonesty.

 Other Academic Dishonesty Policies